 Design and Functional Specification

 This tender requires the contractor to design, develop, and procure the materials and parts to build a fully functioning subsea power control unit (SPCU).
-The specification of the electronics system should be suitable for use within a subsea pressurised container.
-This includes a fully costed and itemised list of equipment required to support the turbines and power conditioning equipment.
+The specification of the electronics system should be suitable for use within a subsea pressurised container required to support the turbines and power conditioning equipment.
 Furthermore, the SPCU needs to be suitable for connection to national electrical grids in the UK and EU.
 However, initial sea trials will be connected to an off-grid power dump barge.

-Within the specification of the equipment the contractor needs to provide the thermal outputs of each main component and the ideal environmental opearting conditions for maximum efficiency and understand the loses in efficiency resulting from that component.
+- Within the specification of the equipment, the contractor needs to provide the thermal outputs of each main component and the ideal environmental operating conditions for maximum efficiency and understand the loses in efficiency resulting from that component.

-The final part of the design is to define the specification and space requirements for a Subsea Transformer Unit (STXU) along with the cabling and cannector requirements for exporting the power.
+- Define the specification and space requirements for a Subsea Transformer Unit (STXU) along with the cabling and connector requirements for exporting the power.

-QED Naval will order procure the equipment directly and free issue all the components to the contractor for assembly onto a standardised cassette or framework which fits within the geometric constraints of the Subsea Power Control Units of the Subhub.
+The contractor will be responsible for procuring all the materials and parts and carrying out assembly onto a standardised cassette or framework which fits within the geometric constraints of the Subsea Power Control Units of the Subhub.

 The contractor will wire up all the equipment in accordance with the specifications and commission all the equipment on the support frame.

-A factory acceptance test will be setup to put the each SPCU through its pases and demonstrate to the QED that the system is fit for purpose.
+A factory acceptance test will be setup to put each SPCU electronics system through its paces and demonstrate to QED that the system is fit for purpose.
 This testing will include measuring thermal signatures of the main equipment.
 It will also include connecting up the STXU to each SPCU.

-Once acceptance is agreed the SPCU’s and STXU will be packaged up and sent to the integration yard to be connected to the new tidal turbines.
+Once acceptance is agreed the SPCU’s and STXU will be packaged up and sent to the integration yard (location to be agreed) to be connected to the new tidal turbines.

 If you wish to apply or have any questions please email us at email@example.com and use the tender title above as the subject line.